 Since signing these agreements, IUP has assisted in review of curriculum, established transfer of credits, and collectively promotes information assurance activities.
 IUP continues to work with these and other institutions to develop articulation agreements and strengthen relationships.

 In 2012, IUP received funding in the amount of $231,000 (during academic year 2012–13) from the National Science Foundation CyberCorps: Scholarship for Service (SFS) award for its project, “The Cyber Catch Scholarship Program.”
 The total funding for this project over a five-year period is anticipated to be $1,148,531.
 This program provides qualified students with a scholarship to become a federal information assurance professional and address the growing need for protecting the government’s critical information infrastructures.
 The scholarship program supports one or two years of stipends, tuition, and allowances for undergraduate information assurance majors or minors at Indiana University of Pennsylvania.
 Ten scholarships have been awarded each year since 2012.

-In fall 2015, the IUP was designated National Security Agency and Department of Homeland Security designated IUP to be a Center of Academic Excellence in Cyber Defense (CAE/CD), the latest designation.
-In conjunction with this new designation the Institute for Information Assurance was given a new name the Institute for Cyber Security.
+In fall 2015, the National Security Agency and Department of Homeland Security designated IUP to be a Center of Academic Excellence in Cyber Defense (CAE/CD), the latest designation.
+In conjunction with this new designation, the Institute for Information Assurance was given a new name: the Institute for Cyber Security.